Gamba: Marry Gaussian Splatting with Mamba for single view 3D reconstruction: Abstract

 \section{Abstract}

-We tackle the challenge of efficiently reconstructing a 3D asset from a \textit{single} image with growing demands for automated 3D content creation pipelines.
-Previous methods primarily rely on Score Distillation Sampling (SDS) and Neural Radiance Fields (NeRF).
-Despite their significant success, these approaches encounter practical limitations due to lengthy optimization and considerable memory usage.
-In this report, we introduce Gamba, an end-to-end amortized 3D reconstruction model from single-view images, emphasizing two main insights: (1) 3D representation: leveraging a \textit{large number} of 3D Gaussians for an efficient 3D Gaussian splatting process; (2) Backbone design: introducing a Mamba-based sequential network that facilitates context-dependent reasoning and linear scalability with the sequence (token) length, accommodating a substantial number of Gaussians.
-Gamba incorporates significant advancements in data preprocessing, regularization design, and training methodologies.
-We assessed Gamba against existing optimization-based and feed-forward 3D generation approaches using the real-world scanned OmniObject3D dataset.
-Here, Gamba demonstrates competitive generation capabilities, both qualitatively and quantitatively, while achieving remarkable speed, approximately 0.6 second on a single NVIDIA A100 GPU.
+We tackle the challenge of efficiently reconstructing a 3D asset from a single image at millisecond speed.
+Existing methods for single-image 3D reconstruction are primarily based on Score Distillation Sampling (SDS) with Neural 3D representations.
+Despite promising results, these approaches encounter practical limitations due to lengthy optimizations and significant memory consumption.
+In this work, we introduce Gamba, an end-to-end 3D reconstruction model from a single-view image, emphasizing two main insights: (1) Efficient Backbone Design: introducing a Mamba-based GambaFormer network to model 3D Gaussian Splatting (3DGS) reconstruction as sequential prediction with linear scalability of token length, thereby accommodating a substantial number of Gaussians; (2) Robust Gaussian Constraints: deriving radial mask constraints from multi-view masks to eliminate the need for warmup supervision of 3D point clouds in training.
+We trained Gamba on Objaverse and assessed it against existing optimization-based and feed-forward 3D reconstruction approaches on the GSO Dataset, among which Gamba is the only end-to-end trained single-view reconstruction model with 3DGS.
+Experimental results demonstrate its competitive generation capabilities both qualitatively and quantitatively and highlight its remarkable speed: Gamba completes reconstruction within 0.05 seconds on a single NVIDIA A100 GPU, which is about $1,000\times$ faster than optimization-based methods.
+Please see our project page at \url{https://florinshen.github.io/gamba-project}.